spraakbanken/korp-backend/README.md

 To use the basic concordance features of Korp there are no particular requirements regarding the markup or annotations of your corpora.

-To use the **Dependency Relations** functionality your corpus must adhere to the following format:
+To use the dependency-relation routes, your corpus must adhere to the following format:

 - The structural annotation marking sentences must be named `sentence`.
 - Every sentence annotation must have an attribute named `id` with a value that is unique within the corpus.

-To use the **Trend Diagram** functionality, your corpus needs to be annotated with date information using the following four structural CWB attributes: `text_datefrom`, `text_timefrom`, `text_dateto`, `text_timeto`.
+To use time-based statistics, your corpus needs to be annotated with date information using the following four structural CWB attributes: `text_datefrom`, `text_timefrom`, `text_dateto`, and `text_timeto`.
 The date format should be *YYYYMMDD*, and the time format *hhmmss*.
 A corpus dated 2006 would have the following values:

 - `text_datefrom:  20060101`
 - `text_timefrom:  000000`